ehd1234/my-first-project/README.md

 ## About
 This is where I'll be experimenting with code and building my programming skills.
 Stay tuned for updates as I continue to learn and grow!

+## Favorite Programming Language
+JavaScript is my favorite programming language!
+I love its versatility and how it can be used for both front-end and back-end development.

 Happy coding! 🚀